Akamaaku/StoryLocke/StoryLocke1_TheEndOfEugene/Story/CH1.md

 His father Kukui noticed that he didn't call out the move. `I guess he's started to get better` he mused, `Still he should have tested it out with an attack first to see who was faster.`

-Getting the swap didn't save him from the second strike from the tail of water hitting him but he was lucky his body got use to it after the first hit and it didn't do a lot of damage the second time.
-Eugene was defiitely feeling he was running low on stamina, "Time to end this Max!
-Psycho Cut" forming a pink blade in the air.
+Getting his original speed didn't save him from the second strike from the tail of water, but the damage was reduced thanks to his volatile scale ability Eugene was definitely feeling he was running low on stamina, "Time to end this Max!
+Psycho Cut!" forming a pink blade in the air.

 "I am ready for this too!
 Baneful Bunker" His green hair grew and protected his body from the strike, but now he was panting.
-A seven year olds stamina was still low for using moves like this.
+A seven year olds stamina was not a good match for such an exhausting move.
 Then he started to get ready to drum on his belly but was quickly interrupted by another Psycho Cut from Eugene.

 "Not fair!"
-Cried out Max.
+Cried out Max as he wasn't expecting the move due to Eugene not needing to say out the name.

 Sticking out his tongue Eugene sent out another one.

 "Oh crud!
 Baneful Bunker!"
 Blocking another one of the strikes he kneeled on the ground exhausted.
 Then he saw another pink blade coming at him before being tipped over on his back.

-"I lost again!"
-Max cried out lying on the ground.
+"I... lost... again..."
+Max said in between pants while lying on the ground.

 "Phew that was close, you got trickier this time!"
-Eugene lied in the grass next to Max.
+Eugene praised as he walked towards his friend, and lied on the grass beside him.

 Kukui and his wife sighed at the two but then they noticed the grass being illuminated.